dd32/td-gh-ex/readme.txt

 == Arise ==
 Arise is a Responsive Multi-Purpose Business WordPress Theme, Designed & Developed by Theme Freesia.
 This theme supports popular plugins like Breadcrumb NavXT, WP-PageNavi, Contact Form 7, Jetpack by WordPress.com, Polylang, Newsletter, bbPress and WooCommerce.
 It is also translation ready and easily customizable with lots of theme options using Customizer.
-It consists contact us template and with lots of widgets and sidebar.
+It consists contact us template, gallery template and with lots of widgets and sidebar.
 Get free support at http://themefreesia.com/forums/ and View demo site at http://demo.themefreesia.com/arise.
 Follow us for update notifications at: http://twitter.com/themefreesia and http://www.facebook.com/themefreesia

 Contributors: ThemeFreesia Team